oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

  * Oracle Database 12c Release 2 Grid Infrastructure (12.2.0.1.0) for Linux x86-64
  * Oracle Database 12c Release 2 (12.2.0.1.0) Enterprise Edition for Linux x86-64

-IMPORTANT: You can build and run RAC containers on a single host or multiple hosts.
-To access the RAC DB on your network either use the Docker MACVLAN driver or use Oracle Connection Manager.
-To Run RAC containers on Multi-Host, you must use the Docker MACVLAN driver and your network must be reachable on all the nodes for RAC containers.
+IMPORTANT: You can build and run Oracle RAC containers on a single host or multiple hosts.
+To access the Oracle RAC DB on your network either use the Docker MACVLAN driver or use Oracle Connection Manager.
+To Run Oracle RAC containers on Multi-Host, you must use the Docker MACVLAN driver and your network must be reachable on all the nodes for Oracle RAC containers.

 ## Using this Image
-To create a RAC cluster, please execute the steps in the following sections below:
+To create a Oracle RAC cluster, please execute the steps in the following sections below:

-1. Prerequisites for running RAC in containers
+1. Prerequisites for running Oracle RAC in containers
-2. Building the Oracle RAC Database container Images
+2. Building the Oracle Oracle RAC Database container Images
-3. Creating the first Grid Infrastructure and RAC container
+3. Creating the first Grid Infrastructure and Oracle RAC container
 4. Adding additional node containers
-5. Connecting to the RAC database
+5. Connecting to the Oracle RAC database
 6. Environment variables for the first node
 7. Environment variables for the second and subsequent nodes
 8. Support